-For schools that are not in compliance with Title IX, Women’s Rugby is a low-cost way to make progress by adding a sport that can field a large roster with minimal equipment needs.
-For all institutions, it’s an economical way to offer a popular women’s sport to current and incoming students.
+For schools that are not in compliance with Title IX, Women’s Rugby provides a low-cost option by adding a sport that can field a large roster with minimal equipment needs.
+For all institutions, it is an economical way to offer a popular women’s athletic activity for current and incoming students.
 All that is needed to add a women’s rugby team is 1) a pool of existing or incoming students that want to play, 2) a coach, 3) a soccer-sized field for practice and competition, and 4) developing a schedule with local, regional and national competitive opportunities.

-Youth rugby participation grew over 400 percent in the span of the past two years.
-Currently there are 38 state organizations tasked with providing infrastructure for and growing the youth and high school game.
+Youth high school and club rugby participation grew over 400 percent in the span of the past two years.
+Currently there are 38 state organizations tasked with providing infrastructure for and growing the youth and girls high school opportunities.
 “We’re starting to see more multi-sport athletes gravitate toward rugby,” says Jenn Heinrich, executive director of Rugby Oregon.
 “With more visible opportunities to play in college and on the national stage, rugby is starting to become a more viable option for the college-bound athlete.”